 Mike Flanagan gets worthwhile performances from all of his cast.
 Especially good is Courtney Bell (Flanagan’s girlfriend in real-life) as the distraught wife where Bell plays the role with fearful vulnerability and openness.
 This is someone I could see holding much promise as a future name.
 The only familiar name among the cast is that of Doug Jones, known for his creature feature roles on Guillermo Del Toro films such as Hellboy (2004) and Pan’s Labyrinth (2006) or his appearance as The Silver Surfer in Fantastic Four: Rise of the Silver Surfer (2007), who here plays the small role of a missing neighbour who reappears in the tunnel.

-Mike Flanagan next returned with the horror films Oculus (2013) about an evil mirror, Before I Wake (2016) about a child whose dreams become reality, Hush (2016) about the stalking of a deaf woman, Ouija: Origin of Evil (2016) and the Stephen King adaptation Gerald’s Game (2017) and the tv mini-series The Haunting of Hill House (2018).
+Mike Flanagan next returned with the horror films Oculus (2013) about an evil mirror, Before I Wake (2016) about a child whose dreams become reality, Hush (2016) about the stalking of a deaf woman, Ouija: Origin of Evil (2016), the Stephen King adaptation Gerald’s Game (2017) and the tv mini-series The Haunting of Hill House (2018).